GribApiDotNet/GribApi.NET/README.md

 ### Types of Keys
 #### Coded and Computed Keys
 There are two different types of keys: coded and computed.
-The coded keys are directly linked to octets of the GRIB message and their value is obtained by only decoding the octets.
-Coded key names derive from the official WMO documentation on the GRIB 1 and 2 standards by removing the spaces in the key description and "camel casing" the initials.
+The coded keys are obtained by directly decoding the GRIB file octets.
+The key names derive from the official WMO documentation on the GRIB 1 and 2 standards.
+Spaces are removed from the the key description and the words are "camel cased".
 E.g., the caption `identification of originating generating centre` is transformed to `identificationOfOriginatingGeneratingCentre`.
 Some aliases are also available.
 You can find the captions for [most data representations on the WMO's site](http://www.wmo.int/pages/prog/www/WMOCodes/WMO306_vI2/LatestVERSION/LatestVERSION.html).

-The computed keys are obtained by combining other keys (coded or computed) and when their value is set all the related keys are set in a cascade process.
-These keys provide a synthesis of the information contained in the GRIB message and are a safe way to set complex attributes such as the type of grid or the type of packing.
-They are also helpful in the interpretation of some octets such as the scanning mode whose bits are related to the way of scanning the grid.
+The computed keys are obtained by combining other keys (coded or computed).
+When their value is set all related keys are updated in a cascade process.
+These keys synthesize information contained in the GRIB message and are a safe way to set complex attributes such as the type of grid or the type of packing.
+They also help interpret octets such as the scanning mode whose bits are related to the way of scanning the grid.
 In this case the computed keys:
 ```
 iScansNegatively
 jScansPositively